zhouziyue233/LLM-simulation/README.md

 ## 💡 Academic Background

-- Altough reinforcement learning pricing algorithms show collusive tendency in [computational simulation](https://github.com/zhouziyue233/DQN-simulation), key barrier to adopt AI pricing algorithms in practice is that they require a long and costly training period.
+- Although reinforcement learning pricing algorithms show collusive tendency in [computational simulation](https://github.com/zhouziyue233/DQN-simulation), key barrier to adopt AI pricing algorithms in practice is that they require a long and costly training period.

 - An open question is: **Might AI algorithms that are not subject to this barrier also exhibit autonomous algorithmic collusion?**